Background pattern

 1. What is Ecbirio and what is it used for

-This medicationcontains two active ingredients (bimatoprost and timolol) that reduce high eye pressure.
+This medication contains two different active substances (bimatoprost and timolol) that reduce high eye pressure.
 Bimatoprost belongs to a group of medications called prostamides, a prostaglandin analogue.
 Timolol belongs to a group of medications called beta-blockers.

-The eye contains a clear, watery liquid that maintains the interior of the eye.
-This liquid drains continuously from the eye and new liquid is generated to replace it.
-If the liquid does not drain at a sufficient speed, the pressure inside the eye increases and, in the long term, your vision could be damaged (a disease called glaucoma).
-This medication acts by reducing the production of liquid and also increasing the amount that drains.
+The eye contains a clear, watery liquid that maintains the inside of the eye.
+This liquid is continuously drained from the eye and new liquid is generated to replace it.
+If the liquid does not drain quickly enough, the pressure inside the eye increases and your vision could be damaged in the long run (a disease called glaucoma).
+This medication works by reducing the production of liquid and also increasing the amount of liquid that is drained.
 This reduces the pressure inside the eye.

-Ecbirio eye drops are used for the treatment of high eye pressure in adults, including older adults.
+Ecbirio eye drops are used to treat high eye pressure in adults, including the elderly.
 This high pressure can cause glaucoma.
 Your doctor will prescribe this medication if other eye drops containing beta-blockers or prostaglandin analogues have not had a sufficient effect on their own.

 This medication does not contain preservatives.

-2. What you need to know before starting to use Ecbirio
+2. What you need to know before you use Ecbirio

--if you are allergic to bimatoprost, timolol, beta-blockers, or any of the other components of this medication (listed in section 6)
+• if you are allergic to bimatoprost, timolol, beta-blockers or any of the other ingredients of this medication (listed in section 6)

-• if you have or have had respiratory problems such as asthma, severe chronic obstructive pulmonary disease (a serious lung disease that can cause wheezing, difficulty breathing, and/or prolonged coughing)
+• if you have or have had respiratory problems such as asthma, severe chronic obstructive pulmonary disease (severe lung disease that can cause wheezing, difficulty breathing and/or prolonged coughing)

-• if you have heart problems such as low heart rate, heart block, or heart failure
+• if you have heart problems such as a slow heart rate, heart block or heart failure

 Warnings and precautions

-Before starting treatment with this medication, inform your doctor if you have or have had in the past:
+Before starting treatment with this medication, tell your doctor if you have or have had:

-• coronary heart disease (symptoms may include chest pain or pressure, difficulty breathing, or a feeling of suffocation), heart failure, low blood pressure
+• coronary heart disease (symptoms may include chest pain or tightness, difficulty breathing or feeling of suffocation), heart failure, low blood pressure

-• heart rhythm disturbances such as a slow heart rate
+• heart rate disorders such as a slow heartbeat

-• circulatory disorders (such as Raynaud's disease or Raynaud's syndrome)
+• poor blood circulation disorders (such as Raynaud's disease or Raynaud's syndrome)

-• hyperthyroidism, as timolol may mask the signs and symptoms of thyroid disease
+• overactive thyroid gland, as timolol may mask the signs and symptoms of thyroid disease

 • diabetes, as timolol may mask the signs and symptoms of hypoglycemia